plus Shipping Costs

 Vintage 2014 Zheng Dongding (genuine Dongding) winter harvest

-This real Dongding comes from an old feral tea garden in the Dongding Mountains.
-It is a particularly well produced Dongding from the winter harvest.
-It has a relatively high degree of oxidation, which can be easily seen from the orange infusion colour in the cup and the quite pronounced red edges of the green leaf.
-The flavour clearly reflects the delicate and sweet character of teas from the winter harvest.
-It is very unobtrusive and yet present at the same time.
-The body is weak, but especially when you feel the reverberation in the mouth, it becomes more and more present and between the delicate sweetness, the floral notes of the tea become more and more evident.
+This authentic Dongding tea originates from an age-old wild tea garden situated in the Dongding Mountains.
+This particular Dongding tea hails from the winter harvest and is impeccably crafted.
+It features a relatively high degree of oxidation, evident from the orange infusion color in the cup and the pronounced reddish edges of the green leaves.
+The flavor distinctly embodies the delicate and sweet characteristics typical of winter harvest teas.
+It is unobtrusive yet simultaneously present.
+The body may be mild, but as you experience its aftertaste in your mouth, it gradually becomes more pronounced.
+Amidst the delicate sweetness, the floral notes of the tea progressively come to the forefront.

 Harvest time: Winter 2014

 Aroma: Delicate and sweet, with floral and fruity honey notes in the aftertaste

 Preparation: In this blog post you will find a description of how to brew Oolong tea in an optimal way.

 Tip: The aroma in the mouth unfolds best when the tea is not drunk too hot, but waits until it has cooled down a little in the cup.